paweld/especies/README.md

 A taxonomically intelligent biodiversity search engine

-This is a pure Python/Free Pascal CGI-based implementation of a taxonomically intelligent species search engine.
+This is a pure Free Pascal/Python implementation of a taxonomically intelligent species search engine.
 It searches biological databases for a taxonomic name.
 The search is done "on the fly" using web services (JSON/XML) or URL API's.

 e-Species aggregates information from multiple sources, as follows: